 Winter Prep Service at The Garage

-Every year, your minivan needs to be ready for our BC winter.
-The last thing we Vancouver motorists want is to get stranded out in the cold in BC.
+The last thing motorists want is to get stranded out in the cold.
 We need our vehicles to be safe and reliable.
-It’s a good idea to get caught up on any neglected maintenance items anytime – but the stakes are higher in the winter for Vancouver auto owners.
+It’s always best to get caught up on any neglected maintenance items – but the stakes are higher during the BC winter.

 Check your brakes!

-In the cold Vancouver months we always worry about being able to stop in time when it’s slick out on Vancouver’s roads.
-The first thing for Vancouver drivers to remember is to slow down and allow plenty of room to stop.
-A thorough brake inspection at The Garage in Vancouver will reveal if the pads or any other parts need replacing.
-Check with your The Garage service professional to see if it is time to replace your brake fluid.
+In the cold months, we always worry about being able to stop in time when it’s icy on the roads.
+The first thing to remember is to slow down and allow plenty of room to stop.
+A thorough brake inspection at The Garage in Burnaby will reveal if the pads or any other parts need replacing.
+Check with your service professional to see if it is time to replace your brake fluid.
 It accumulates water over time which really messes with your stopping power.

 Check your battery!